crazywolf132/harpoon.el/README.md

 )
 ```

-Then, require Harpoon in your user configuration:
+Then, require and set up Harpoon in your user configuration:

 ```elisp
 (defun dotspacemacs/user-config ()